poiyomi/PoiyomiDocs/docs/general/faq.md

 Height maps are generally used to change the shape of the surface of a material.
 Generally, if it's small displacements, You can often get the same detail by using a Normal Map (make sure your shading is set to something other than Flat, though!).

-If you have a height map but not a normal map,
-You can convert it in Unity by setting the texture to a normal map and selecting "Convert from Grayscale".
+If you have a height map but not a normal map, you can convert it in Unity by setting the texture to a Normal map and selecting "Convert from Grayscale".

 If you need the displacement, you can use it with [Parallax Heightmapping](../modifiers/uvs/parallax.md), which creates a displacement-like effect.
 You can also use a shader that tessellates, which will add geometry to create the height detail.

 **Vertex Displacement** takes a height map, but it's limited to the vertex density on the mesh, and often will not provide the desired results.